xLeviadeer/MCLCE-Texture-Builder/README.md

 - `processingSize`
     - controls the expected input size and output size of textures. the TB will upscale/downscale textures of incorrect sizes.
     - integers other than powers of 2 are not supported, and not tested outside of 16 - 64
+- `useComplexProcessing`
+    - controls whether to use complex processing for certain textures
+    - complex processing can result in excessively long (upwards of 8 minutes) processing times if used with large sizes (like x64 or greater)
 - `debug`
     - enables all types of logging for debugging
     - included for compadibilty with old versions of the frontend